JoshuaRady/FOSS_EcoForce5_DMP/README.md

 ### Roles & Responsibilities

-The lab Principal Investigator (PI; Dr. ___) is solely responsible for the quality and direction of research in the lab.
+The lab Principal Investigator (PI; Dr. EcoForce) is solely responsible for the quality and direction of research in the lab.
 While different projects have different leadership structures, if the PI is the lead on a grant that is funding the research, then the PI is responsible for reporting progress, products, data storage, etc, to the funders.
 As such, any new project should begin with a discussion with the PI about data storage, data security (if relevant), project objectives, and reporting requirements.
 As a data driven lab group, data management paramount to our research success, so adhering to the following guidelines is essential.
 Questions about data and methods should be directed to the PI as soon as possible.

 ### Reproducible Research Analysis Guidelines

 Our research is meant to be reproducible and readily shared.
 As part of this, analytical projects are meant to be easily portable to new computational environments and will often be archived for the public following publication.
 To make our manuscript analyses portable, we should organize the data and files associated with a manuscript into hierarchical folders that can be referenced with relative paths.
 To facilitate this, please use a consistent hierarchical folder structure as follows:

 #### Manuscript Folder Structure:
-Big Data folder:
+##### Big Data folder:
 - A folder on a shared file server, outside the manuscript project folder, that can be accessed by all team members.
 Large, relatively unportable datasets, such as satellite data, are stored here, and accompanied by metadata.

-Manuscript:
+##### Manuscript:
 - data: raw data specific to the manuscript, with metadata, and soft links to data in the big data folder
 - functions: function scripts shareable among multiple analysis scripts
 - analysis: data processing and analysis scripts